ETIOLOGY & CLASSIFICATION

 Renin, a proteolytic enzyme, is secreted by cells surrounding glomerular afferent arterioles in response to a number of stimuli, including reduced renal perfusion pressure, diminished intravascular volume, circulating catecholamines, increased sympathetic nervous system activity, increased arteriolar stretch, and hypokalemia.
 Renin acts on angiotensinogen to cleave off the ten-amino-acid peptide angiotensin I. This peptide is then acted upon by angiotensin-converting enzyme (ACE) to create the eight-amino-acid peptide angiotensin II, a potent vasoconstrictor and stimulant of aldosterone secretion.
 Despite the role of renin in the regulation of blood pressure, it probably does not play a central role in the pathogenesis of most primary (essential) hypertension; only 10% of patients have high renin activity, whereas 60% have normal levels, and 30% have low levels.
 Black persons with hypertension and older patients tend to have lower plasma renin activity, which may be associated with expanded intravascular volume.

-According to the classic Guyton hypothesis, increased salt intake triggers an increase in blood pressure that in turn ...
+According to the classic Guyton hypothesis, increased salt intake triggers an increase ...